Meet EPA Scientist Susan Yee, Ph.D.

 If you could have dinner with any scientist, past or present, who would you choose and what would you ask them?

-Peter Kareiva, a chief scientist at The Nature Conservancy.
-I like that he is provocative and controversial, but the things he says really push ecologists to think about linking nature and ecology to human values and concerns.
-It comes back to the idea that we can't just go out and do conservation.
-Our work has to be linked to what people care about.
-Otherwise, decision makers aren't going to pay any attention to it.
-I'd like to ask him for feedback on my research and how it could be better.
+Peter Kareiva.
+Ten years ago his thinking on conservation was somewhat provocative and controversial, but the things he says really push ecologists to think about linking nature and ecology to human values and concerns.
+It comes back to the idea that we can't just go out and do conservation for the sake of it.
+Our work has to be linked to what people care about - jobs, health, human well-being.
+Otherwise, decision makers aren't going to pay much attention to it.
+I’d ask him how he thinks conservation planning has evolved over the past 20 years, and what he thinks are the next big ideas on the horizon.

 What do you like most about your research?